EPMatt/reviewdog-action-tsc/README.md

     required: false
   fail_on_error:
     description: |
-      Exit code for reviewdog when errors are found [true,false].
+      If set to `none`, always use exit code 0 for reviewdog.
+Otherwise, exit code 1 for reviewdog if it finds at least 1 issue with severity greater than or equal to the given level.
+      Possible values: [none,any,info,warning,error]
-      Default is `false`.
+      Default is `none`.
-    default: 'false'
+    default: 'none'
     required: false
   reviewdog_flags:
     description: |